dewstouh/oracle-saas-infra/docs/infrastructure/backup-recovery/backup.md

 ![](https://imgur.com/KurxHGM.png)
 2. **Select the Backup**: In the "Backups" tab, find the backup you want to restore and click on it to open its details page.
 ![](https://imgur.com/xf3vgrt.png)
-3. **Press on Restore BOot Volume**: Click on the "Restore Boot Volume" button.
+3. **Press on Restore Boot Volume**: Click on the "Restore Boot Volume" button.
 You will be prompted to confirm the restoration.
 ![](https://imgur.com/MJxU6TZ.png)

+After confirming, the boot volume will be restored from the selected backup.
+This process may take some time, depending on the size of the boot volume.

+Now you have your backup fully done and ready to be used any time you need it!